trans-travel/trans-travel/ca/on.md

 Active, organized anti-trans activity occurs in Ontario, although this is less supported than in much of the USA.
 Much of this anti-trans activity occurs as "protest" towards Pride events that include youth.
+It also may occur in Ottawa as a "protest" against inclusive government policies.

 One local contributor noted that the Kitchener/Waterloo/Cambridge area, being largely a university town, is a comparatively safe space, though there